oddbird/advanced-python-preso/slides.rst

 ----

+:data-emphasize-lines-step: 1,3,4,6,7

-A list comprehension is a concise expression to build/transform/filter a list:
+A **list comprehension** is a concise expression to build/transform/filter a
+list:

 .. code:: pycon
+   :number-lines:

    >>> numbers = [1, 2, 3]